 Researchers have found that anchoring a buoy or platform in the open ocean will also attract and hold pelagic fishes, although whether the fish are attracted to the anchored FADs for the same reasons they associate with natural drifting objects is not yet known.

-FAD's usually consist of buoys or floats tethered to the ocean floor with concrete blocks.
+FAD’s usually consist of buoys or floats tethered to the ocean floor with concrete blocks.
+Sadly, they don’t stay in one place, and are often reported as MIA.
+Here’s the latest on FAD locations.